Science, Technology, Engineering & Mathematics

 • Enroll in the same sections of classes as other STEM@Arkansas students.

-• Form study groups with other students in the residential college.
+• Form study groups with other students in STEM@Arkansas.

 • Participate in special-topics courses focused on current scientific and technical issues.